Solcany/matussolcany.com/content/projects/software_leaks/index.md

   - research
   - information design
 draft: false
-show_thumbnail_in_post: false
 position_in_projects_grid: 2
 position_in_column: 2

 ---
-{{< zoomable_img src="image/leaks1.jpg" hq_src="image/leaks1-hq.jpg" alt="a mostly black and white map of relationships between governments and the software weapons that were leaked" >}}
+{{< zoomable_img src="image/leaks1.jpg" hq_src="image/leaks1-hq.jpg" alt="a mostly black and white map showing relationships between governments and the software weapons they produced and were leaked" caption="click on the + icon to enlarge the image">}}
 {{< competencies >}}

-In 2010 a cyber weapon developed in collaboration between the USA’s NSA and Israel was discovered.
-It was used to prevent the Iranian nuclear facility from operation.
-Internally known as Olympic Games it became publicly known as Stuxnet.
-Since then it became apparent that it is no longer just groups of hackers with limited budgets developing malicious software.
-Cyber weapons are developed with national budgets are leaked to the public and used against it.
-The immaterial and invisible nature of these weapons excludes them from the most of the news headlines.
-In my project i’m mapping the software leaks, the severeness of their contents, and their effects on the public domain.
+In 2010 a software weapon known as [Stuxnet](https://en.wikipedia.org/wiki/Stuxnet) was developed in collaboration between the [USA and Israel](https://arstechnica.com/tech-policy/2012/06/confirmed-us-israel-created-stuxnet-lost-control-of-it/).
+The weapon temporarily halted uranium enrichment process in the iranian nuclear Natanz facility by damaging the enrichment centrifuges.
+This event marked the beginning of government funded large scale development of software weapons.

+Since then other governments started developing their own software weapons.
+Some of these weapons were leaked and later repurposed and used against the public by hostile governments or individual groups.
+The new attacks came in the form of [ransomware](https://en.wikipedia.org/wiki/Ransomware) outbreaks, Notably: [notPetya](https://arstechnica.com/information-technology/2017/06/notpetya-developers-obtained-nsa-exploits-weeks-before-their-public-leak/) and [wannaCry](https://www.wired.com/story/eternalblue-leaked-nsa-spy-tool-hacked-world/) both peaked in 2017.

+This project maps all the major leaks of software weapons, their documentation and links them back to the governments that developed them.
+Information in this document comes from [Edward Snowden](https://www.theguardian.com/world/2013/jul/31/nsa-top-secret-program-online-data), [Wiki Leaks Vault 7 release](https://wikileaks.org/ciav7p1/) and from the [leakers themselves](https://medium.com/@shadowbrokerss).